 My Action Station (translation: we are about to engage the enemy) was in the gunbay.

 The gunbay is the magazine underneath the 4.5in mk8 gun way up in the bow of the ship.
 The gun fires a shell every 2.4 seconds and there is a feed ring thingie in the gun bay below decks that has, like, 12 rounds ready to go.
 There are also rows and rows of shelves of additional shells.
-My job – along with a little scottish dude named Jock – was, when the gun was firing, to make sure that the feed ring never got empty.
+My job was to make sure that the feed ring never got empty when the gun was firing.
 Because then the gun would stop firing and we would get shouted at.

 Now.
 Imagine, if you will, a rolling sea.
 Imagine a magazine full of rounds weighing about 80lbs each.
 Imagine two 18 year old who have 5 seconds each to grab an 80lb shell and carry it over to the feed ring.